Spring primary not needed for local races in Viroqua, Westby and Coon Valley

 Westby School Board

-Incumbents Cary Joholski (Seat #1 Chaseburg Representative) and Gerald Roethel (Seat #6 At-Large Representative) are running unopposed.
+Incumbents Cary Joholski (Seat No. 1, Chaseburg representative) and Gerald Roethel (Seat No. 6, at-large representative) are running unopposed.

 Westby City Council

-The following candidates filed the paperwork to be on the spring election ballot: Mayor Danny Helgerson, Ward 1 Mark Jelinek and Ward 3 Dan Nelson.
+The following candidates filed the paperwork to be on the spring election ballot: Mayor Danny Helgerson, Mark Jelinek of Ward 1 and Dan Nelson of Ward 3.
 No paperwork was turned in for Ward 2; the seat is currently held by Ann Kurth.

 Roxy Wedwick, city clerk/treasurer, said the seat for Ward 2 will be blank on the April ballot so the results will depend on write-in candidates, if any.